-One of the things I was able to find out from N. Sivasothi or Siva who was kind enough to invite me to accompany him in his recce of the mangroves (see my previous post), was that the Sultan of Johor (the late father of the current Sultan) was a frequent visitor.
-His Highness would drop in on the Cashins for tea, coming over by boat across the Straits of Johor – the first occasion of which he had to be carried in over the mud at low tide on the shoulders of a huge man in the entourage (the Sultan himself was said to be of a towering stature).
-I guess that again is a reminder of gentler times, times when borders did not exist, both in the physical sense of the word as well as in the minds of many who lived on either side of the Causeway.
+One of the things I was to learn from N. Sivasothi or Siva, who had been kind enough to ask me along for a recce he was conducting of the mangroves close to “The Pier” (see my previous post), was that the then Sultan of Johor (the late father of the current Sultan) was a frequent visitor.
+His Highness would drop in on the Cashins for tea, coming over by boat across the Straits of Johor; the first of his visits was at low tide and this required the assistance of a huge man in the Sultan’s entourage to carry His Highness on his shoulders over the mud of the tidal flats.
+This, a reminder of times when borders did not exist, both in the physical sense of the word as well as in the minds of many who lived on either side of the Causeway.